 Hong Kong is a modern city where there are a lot of people with ancient distorted beliefs that tiger bones and other animal body parts have magic powers.
 Hong Kong is also the largest market for illegal ivory in the world, and this is to blame for the slaughter of elephants to meet demands from customers principally from Mainland China!

 All the ivory from the poaching is being used to make so-called art objects, jewelry and other unnecessary products.
 Ivory has never been a useful material in any kind of construction work and plastics and other materials often replace it.
 The piano industry stopped using ivory as a key covering material in the 1970s.

-The horns of rhinoceroses are useless except for ornamental purposes, but there are many backward Asian people who have a completely ludicrous belief that there is magic in the horns, and these degenerates are a major threat to rhinoceros populations.
+The horns of rhinoceroses are useless, but there are many backward Asian people who have a completely ludicrous belief that there is magic in the horns, and these degenerates are a major threat to rhinoceros populations.
 All of the artwork and junk medicine in China is not worth the life of a single elephant or rhinoceros!

 It is a pathetic sight to see wildlife workers trying to take care of all the orphan elephants and rhinoceroses in Africa after sadistic Bushmen have slaughtered the parent animals.
 It is even more alarming and depressing to know that no strong stand is being taken against the poachers.
 Incompetent people are failing to use modern technology and weapons to stop the slaughter of endangered animals.
 With today’s surveillance equipment, the poachers could be stopped before they kill animals.